Romeo And Juliet Juliet Character Traits

 Reflect on Her Choices

 Juliet makes a series of difficult choices throughout the play, each of which has significant consequences.
-Reflecting on these choices can help you understand her character and her motivations.
+Also, reflecting on these choices can help you understand her character and her motivations.
 Consider why she chooses to defy her parents, why she trusts Friar Laurence, and why she ultimately decides to take her own life.

 FAQ